SKF: Invention of ball and roller bearings

-And the present progress of these bearings is due to the first inventions of Sven Wingquist.

 Sven Wingqvist, at the time a thirty-year-old plant engineer responsible for repairs and maintenance at Gamlestadens Fabriker, was dissatisfied with the performance of the ball bearings then in use.
 In spring 1907, Wingquist presented a breakthrough: a double row self-aligning ball bearing with a spherical raceway in the outer ring, shared by both rows of balls.
 This allowed the inner ring to align freely in relation to the outer ring, with no negative impact on the function of the bearing.
 The new bearing solved the problem associated with misalignment of the shafts and thus did away with the frequent production stops.
 Self-alignment was particularly useful in the less-than-perfect machinery of the times and in buildings with subsidence problems, which was the case at Gamlestadens Fabriker, since much of the land on which Gothenburg has been built is clay.

 On 16 February 1907, Wingqvist applied for Swedish patent No. 25406, a multi-row self-aligning radial ball bearing.
 The Patent was granted on 6 June in Sweden coinciding with patents in 10 other countries.
 The new ball bearing was successful from the outset.
 Three years after SKF was founded, the company had 325 employees and a subsidiary in the United Kingdom.
 Manufacturing operations were later established in multiple countries.